Transition wow that is a word with a big meaning!!!!.

 - Moving Countries/Regions/States

 Easy to say you say, yes I know.
-I have dealt with thousands of clients over the years and when you change the way you think about things then things change, which was a quote Dr Wayne Dyer used to use in his training.
+I have dealt with thousands of clients over the years and when you change the way you think about things then things change, which was a quote by Dr. Wayne Dyer who used this in his training.

 Journal or List